Metatab/metapack/docs/source/GettingStarted.rst

 Creating Packages with Metapack
 -------------------------------

-Metapack data packages consists of metadata and data, linked to gether in an Exceil file, Zip File, or as files in a directory.
-These pacakge files are created buy the :command:`mp build` program, taking a source package as input.
+Metapack data packages consists of metadata and data, linked together in an Excel file, Zip File, or as files in a directory.
+These package files are created by the :command:`mp build` program, taking a source package as input.
 A Metapack source package is very similar to a output package: the primary difference is that a source package references datasets with URLs to remote resources.
 Building a package loads those resources into the load file.
 More generally, a source package decribes how to run a data processing pipeline, and the output package has just the outputs of these data processing steps.

+So, what we're going to do is create a directory-based source package, then build the soruce package to create an Excel File, a Zip File and another directory package.

 Creating a new package
 ----------------------